stregato/master/woland/WHITEPAPER.md

 The first record in the _changelog_ must be created by the safe creator, whose public key is provided to the peer by email or other means.
 While the _changelog_ is used mostly for membership changes, it can be used for other changes like housekeeping operations.

-The third one is metadata records, one for each file in the safe.
-Since files are organized in hierarchical structure, the metadata records are organized in a hierarchical structure as well.
-The metadata records are named _metadata_ to recall the concept of a metadata store.
-Each record contains a secondary encryption key that is used to encrypt the file content.
-The record is instead encrypted with the primary key of the safe.
-The use of different keys for the metadata and the file content allows to change the primary key without re-encrypting the file content.
-The metadata records are signed by the peer who created the file.
+The third one is a header, one for each file in the safe.
+Each header contains a secondary encryption key that is used to encrypt the file content.
+The header is instead encrypted with the primary key of the safe.
+The use of different keys for the header and the file content allows to change the primary key without re-encrypting the file content.
+For performance reason multiple headers are kept in the same file and a process exists to periodically compact headers in this file.

 The last supporting data structure is a configuration with information about the safe and like the administrators list, it is protected by a signature of the creator.
 The configuration is named _manifest_ to recall the concept of a manifest file.